 The comes with a main router hub that features a very nifty round screen that can display your current router speeds and other useful information at a glance.
 Then it uses two antenna-shaped “mesh points” for extending the network even farther — up to an impressive 10,000 square feet for extra-large spaces.
 The mesh points use a very handy set of LEDs to show signal strength so you can choose the best spots to place them.
 If you’re a big fan of on-device information, this system has your back — but there’s also an easy app to use for setup and management.

-Orbi’s mesh network is much different in its approach to mesh routers.
-Their system uses three devices, changing the standard one-unit setup with additional repeaters.
+Orbi’s mesh network system uses three devices, with satellite devices serving as particularly powerful repeaters.
 Orbi’s mesh network covers an enormous amount of ground by using a tri-band hub and identical devices that act as satellites.
 All of this together covers up to 7,500 square feet.

 For those who desire a fast and simplified setup process, Orbi should satisfy you.
 For those looking to customize, Orbi offers a plethora of advanced features.
 Some extra features include setting parental permissions, protecting from online threats, and tweaking your network.
 The great thing is that all of this can be changed using Orbi’s mobile app.
 To conserve WiFi, Orbi’s system uses its frequency to communicate between the other Orbi units.
 This leaves more leftover Wi-Fi band for Orbi-to-device data transmission.

 Orbi also works with Alexa and Echo devices.
 Unfortunately, all these features do come with a hefty price tag.
 This system is more expensive because at least twodevices are needed.
 The price also rises as you add more satellites.